ibm-cloud-docs/cloud-object-storage/object-fine-grain.md

 {{site.data.keyword.attribute-definition-list}}

-# Locking objects
+# Folder level (prefix) fine grained access control
-{: #ol-overview}
+{: #fgac-overview}

 Object Lock preserves electronic records and maintains data integrity by ensuring that individual object versions are stored in a WORM (Write-Once-Read-Many), non-erasable and non-rewritable manner.
 This policy is enforced until a specified date or the removal of any legal holds.
 {: shortdesc}

-## Why use Object Lock?
+## Why use fine grained access control?
 {: #ol-why}

 Object Lock helps customers govern data preservation and retention requirements by enforcing data immutability for their backup, disaster recovery, and cyber resiliency workloads.

 Object Lock ensures that **data cannot be deleted by anyone** and there is **no way to suspend retention on an object**.
 Read the documentation carefully before locking objects with a retention period.
 {:attention}